Yaoyaolingbro/notebook/docs/ZJU_CS/Discrete math/note.md

    > |F|F|T|
 <!-- prettier-ignore-start -->
 ??? question "题目"

-   "You can not ride the roller coaster if you are under 4 feet tall unless you are older than 16 years old."
+   sentence："You can not ride the roller coaster if you are under 4 feet tall unless you are older than 16 years old."
    - p: you can ride the roller coaster
    - q: you are under 4 feet tall
    - r: you are older than 16 years old